stakater/Forecastle/README.md

 | labelSelector |                Filter namespaces based on kubernetes metav1.LabelSelector type                |  null   | [metav1.LabelSelector](https://godoc.org/k8s.io/apimachinery/pkg/apis/meta/v1#LabelSelector) |
 |  matchNames   |                                    List of namespace names                                    |  null   | []string                                                                                     |

-*Note:* If you specify both `labelSelector` and `matchNames`, forecastle will take a union of all namespaces matched and use them.
+*Note:* If you specify both `labelSelector` and `matchNames`, Forecastle will take a union of all namespaces matched and use them.

-#### Custom Apps
+##### Custom Apps

-If you want to add any apps that are not exposed through ingresses or are external to the cluster, you can use the custom apps feature.
+Allows adding non-Kubernetes or external apps to Forecastle.
+This is an extremely useful feature especially when your apps are distributed both on kubernetes and off it.
 You can pass an array of custom apps inside the config.

 | Field             | Description                               | Type              |
 | ----------------- | ----------------------------------------- | ----------------- |